Udhaya-helpme/Cs3200-Project-1/README.md

 # Cs3200-Project-1

-Build Project I – Design & Implement a Relational Database
+BUILD: Project 1 / Design & Implement a Relational Database

-This project implements a relational database for tracking student job and internship applications.
-The system allows students to manage applications, interview rounds, contacts, offers, tags, and status history.
+This repository contains the SQLite schema, seed data, verification script, and five queries for an internship application tracker.

+Files
+- sql/schema.sql: create tables and constraints
+- sql/seed.sql: insert sample data
+- sql/verify.sql: sanity checks and foreign key check
+- query1.sql - query5.sql: required queries
+- sql/app_tracker.db: database file
+- screenshots/: query outputs and verification screenshots
+- Requirement.pdf: written report

+Note
-JobBoard is implemented as a lookup table for job sources.
-In the current dataset it maintains available job boards, and it can be extended in the future by linking JobPosting to a board_id.
+JobBoard is kept as an independent lookup table to maintain a list of job sources (LinkedIn, Handshake).
+The current seed data only demonstrates managing the source list; it can be extended later by adding JobPosting.board_id if we want to link postings to a specific source.

-Project structure:

-Cs3200-Project-1
-- sql/schema.sql
-- sql/seed.sql
-- sql/verify.sql
-- sql/app_tracker.db
-- query1.sql
-- query2.sql
-- query3.sql
-- query4.sql
-- query5.sql
-- screenshots/
-- Requirement.pdf

-How to build the database:

-sqlite3 sql/app_tracker.db < sql/schema.sql
-sqlite3 sql/app_tracker.db < sql/seed.sql

-How to verify:

-sqlite3 sql/app_tracker.db < sql/verify.sql
-sqlite3 sql/app_tracker.db "PRAGMA foreign_key_check;"

-Queries:

-query1.sql – multi-table join
-query2.sql – subquery
-query3.sql – group by with having
-query4.sql – multi-table join with filtering
-query5.sql – case expression